lablup/backend.ai/docs/common-api/objects.rst

        performs the build step and ``options.buildLog`` is assumed to be ``true`` (the given value is ignored).

+   * - ``clean``
+     - ``str``

+     - The bash command to clean the intermediate files produced during the build phase.
+       The clean step comes *before* the build step if specified so that the build step can (re)start fresh.

+       If the field is not present, an empty string, or ``null``, it skips the clean step.

+       Unlike the build and exec command, the default for ``"*"`` is do-nothing to prevent deletion of other files unrelated to the build by bugs or mistakes.

 .. note::

    A client can distinguish whether the current output is from the build phase